bpucker/MYB_annotator/README.md

 	* EdgeDistance = Number of edges between two leaves (sequences) on the tree.
 	* PatristicDistance = Cumulative length of all nodes between two leaves (sequences) on the tree.

 * **04a_MYB_domain_check.txt** this table contains the results of a search for the MYB domains (1R, R23R, 3R, and others) in all of the clean MYB candidates.
-Regulator expressions are used to identify 3R, R2R3, or 1R motifs.
+Regular expressions are used to identify 3R, R2R3, or 1R motifs.
 If none of them is detected, the candidate is classified as other/pseudo-MYB.
 Here are the regular expressions used for the three domains:

 	* R1 = '\w{3,4}W\w{17,21}W\w{17,21}W\w{5,8}'